 - Preheat the oven to 350F (180C).
 Grease and line a 8 inch (20cm) springform pan with parchment paper.

 - In a bowl whisk egg with sugar until well combined.
-Incorporate oil and vanilla extract.
+Incorporate oil and almond extract.
 Sift the flour, salt and cocoa powder and whisk to fully incorporate.

 - Pour the batter into the prepared pan.

 - Bake for 10-12 minutes until a toothpick inserted into the center comes clean or with few moist crumbs attached.

 Prepare the white chocolate mousse.